Prediction Sets and Conformal Inference with Interval Outcomes: Consistency

 Here $\psi_{n}=o(1)$ is a sequence of positive numbers and $P_{n}$ is a consistent estimator of $P$ such that

 as $n\to \infty$. \end{assumption}

 \begin{remark} \autoref{appendix: kernel smoothing} states conditions under which a kernel smoothing estimator $P_n(C;x)$ is uniformly consistent and provides the corresponding convergence rate.
-This convergence rate can be used to inform the choice of $\psi_n$; in practice, it is often sufficient to simply set $\psi_n = 0$.
-The uniformity is restricted to the class $\mathcal{C}_M$ rather than the larger class $\mathcal{C}$ because the proof relies on arguments that are closely tied to $\mathcal{C}_M$ being a VC class of sets, whereas $\mathcal{C}$ is not.
+This convergence rate can be used to inform the choice of $\psi_n$.
+Empirically, varying $\psi_n$ between 0 and small positive values produces negligible changes in the results.
+The uniformity is restricted to the class $\mathcal{C}_M$ rather than the larger class $\mathcal{C}$ because the proof relies on arguments that are closely tied to $\mathcal{C}_M$ being a VC class of sets.
 Notably, knowledge of $\bar{M}$ is not required, as it suffices to select an $M$ that is sufficiently large.
-Even if $M$ is smaller than the true $\bar{M}$, the resulting prediction set can be viewed as an approximation for the oracle. \end{remark}
+Even if $M$ is smaller than the true $\bar{M}$, the resulting prediction set can be viewed as an approximation for the oracle prediction set. \end{remark}

 \begin{theorem} Under Assumptions \ref{asmp:identification multiple} and \ref{asmp:approximate solution multiple}, we have that $\hat{C}$ is a consistent estimator of ${C}^*$ in the sense that, as $n\to \infty$,